fabiojmendes/doorsys-hardware/README.md

   to the 3v3 used by the esp chip
 - The onboard relay is driven by a transistor and contains flyback diodes to manage the voltage spikes coming from the lock
-- GPIO 4 and 5 are connected D0 and D1 respectively hey on the keypad
+- GPIO 4 and 5 are connected D0 and D1 respectively on the keypad
 - GPIO 10 is connected to the relay for door activation
 - Headers for the UART and USB ports are available
 - Extra GPIOs are available on optional header pins